Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 Before lending credit, the lender evaluates all the possible scenarios to determine whether the borrower has the capacity to repay.

-The lender determines whether he is able recuperate the full amount of principal and interest due from the lender.
+The lender determines whether he is able to recuperate the full amount of principal and interest due from the lender.

 Credit risk is the risk that the borrower will not be able to repay the principal in time.